ramdevmurali/BBC/README.md

 ## 6. Performance Deep Dive: The Fine-Tuned Classification Model

-After establishing a 60% accuracy baseline with the Zero-Shot model, the fine-tuned `DistilBERT` achieved **~100% accuracy** on the unseen test set, effectively solving the classification task.
+After establishing a 60% accuracy baseline with the Zero-Shot model (as verifiable by `src/evaluate.py`), the fine-tuned `DistilBERT` model achieved **~100% accuracy** on the unseen test set, effectively solving the classification task.
+The full training and evaluation process, including the generation of this report, is documented in `notebooks/Fine_Tuning_and_Evaluation.ipynb`.

 **Final Classification Report (Fine-Tuned Model):**
 ```